YaoXinZhi/PheSeq/README.md

 # EMFAS
 **Evidence-augmented Generative Model with Fine-grained weAk Labels (EMFAS) Model for Gene-Disease Association Discovery**

 EMFAS is an abbreviation of "Evidence-augmented Generative Model with Fine-grained weAk Labels ".
 This is a Generative model with Bayesian framework.
-Please follow the below directions to run the model.
+Please follow the below directions to run this model.

 # Data Collection
 The **HeterogeneousData** folder contains both **Embedding data** and **p-value data** for three diseases.